KCMO woman was sitting in her duplex when someone walked in and shot her

 Neighbors claim there's been too much shooting going on near 45th Street and Spruce Avenue.

-Police say the victim, or someone who lives with the victim in a duplex, called 911 just before 10 a.m.

-Police say the woman was able to tell officers that an acquaintance, came to the home and shot her.
+Police said the victim, or someone who lives with the victim in a duplex, called 911 just before 10 a.m.
+Officers said the woman was able to tell officers that an acquaintance, came to the home and shot her.

 Detectives are working to release a suspect description but already are looking for a person of interest.